Housing at Astrid Fagræus laboratory

 Ice cubes and frozen fruit juice have proved popular, and we have special toys used as containers for them.
 We also build platforms for the monkeys covered in artificial grass onto which we pour things like crushed pellets and bird seed.

 Toys suitable for monkeys must not cause them harm when they break.
 They must also stimulate all of their senses, including smell, sight, touch and taste.
 Toys must therefore be chosen very carefully.
-At the AFL we use things like phone books, branches, pine cones and bits of wood that can be torn or chewed to pieces and constantly change shape.
+We use things like phone books, branches, pine cones and bits of wood that can be torn or chewed to pieces and constantly change shape.

 Mirrors, tennis balls and empty plastic bottles are also used.
 Despite being carefully washed, the bottles always retain a trace of the aroma of their former contents, making them very interesting.
 All environmental enrichment follows a carefully tried-and-tested schedule, with five to seven new items or other enrichment opportunities daily.
 This ensures that all animals enjoy the same levels of care even though they have different keepers.